Andy Warhol: Campbell's Soup Cans and breakthrough success (1962–1964)

+Filmmaker Emile de Antonio introduced Warhol to dealer Eleanor Ward of the Stable Gallery, who agreed to give him a solo exhibition in exchange for a painting of a two-dollar bill.
+Warhol's first solo New York Pop show opened there on November 6, 1962.
+The exhibition contained eighteen new works, including Marilyn Monroe Twenty Times, Flavor Marilyns, Gold Marilyn Monroe, 129 Die in Jet!, Red Elvis, Troy Donahue, 100 Soup Cans, 100 Coke Bottles, and 100 Dollar Bills.
+The show received rave reviews from Michael Fried who wrote in Art International, "Of all the painters working today in the service—or thrall—of a popular iconography Andy Warhol is probably the most single-minded and the most spectacular."

-In December 1962, New York City's Museum of Modern Art hosted a symposium on pop art, during which artists such as Warhol were attacked for "capitulating" to consumerism.
+In December 1962, the MoMA hosted a symposium on Pop art, during which artists such as Warhol were attacked for "capitulating" to consumerism.
 Critics were appalled by Warhol's open acceptance of market culture, which set the tone for his reception.

-In 1963, Warhol formed The Druds, a short-lived avant-garde noise band that included notable figures from the New York minimal art and proto-conceptual art scenes, including Larry Poons, La Monte Young, Walter De Maria, Jasper Johns, Claes Oldenberg, and Lucas Samaras.
+The next year, Warhol formed The Druds, a short-lived avant-garde noise band that included figures from the New York minimal art and proto-conceptual art scenes, including Larry Poons, La Monte Young, Walter De Maria, Jasper Johns, Claes Oldenburg, and Lucas Samaras.

-In January 1963, Warhol rented his first studio—an old firehouse at 159 East 87th Street—where he created his Elvis series, which included Eight Elvises (1963) and Triple Elvis (1963).
-These portraits, along with a series of Elizabeth Taylor portraits, were shown at his second exhibition at the Ferus Gallery in Los Angeles.
-Later that year, Warhol relocated his studio to East 47th Street, which would turn into The Factory.
-The Factory became a popular gathering spot for a wide range of artists, writers, musicians and underground celebrities.
+In January 1963, Warhol rented his first studio, an old firehouse at 159 East 87th Street, where he produced his Elvis series, including Eight Elvises (1963) and Triple Elvis (1963).
+These works, along with a series of portraits of Elizabeth Taylor, were exhibited later that year at his second exhibition at the Ferus Gallery in Los Angeles.
+Also in 1963, Warhol was filmed in his studio for the CBS-TV special "Exhibitions: Contemporary American Painters," a survey of living American artists at work in their studios.